yenchieh86/GitHub_User_Search_App/README.md

 **Need to be a Single Page Application**
 - use Ajax to clear and append different partial, so the browser doesn't need to reload the whole page

-**The data received from GitHub API is String type (JSON)**
-- use JSON.parse to change String back to Array or Hash

 **Show User Total Follwers**
 - use Rails to get the HTML file of user's profile page